Cloud Gateway Ultra vs Cloud Gateway Max (2026): Which Should You Buy?

 Cloud Gateway Max ($199+): Cameras are planned or possible within two years, fiber plan is 2 Gbps or faster, or the deployment will expand into Protect, Access, or Talk.

 Note: Both the UCG-Ultra and Cloud Gateway Max are wired-only gateways.
-Neither includes a wireless radio.
-A separate UniFi Access Point — such as the U7 Pro — is required for wireless coverage.
+Neither includes a wireless radio or PoE output.
+A separate UniFi Access Point — such as the U7 Pro — is required for wireless coverage, and a PoE switch or individual injectors are required to power cameras and access points.
 See our best UniFi WiFi 7 access points guide for deployment recommendations.

 Specs at a Glance